This post may contain affiliate links. Please read my disclosure policy.

 - Arrange the carrots on a large rimmed baking sheet.
 Drizzle with the oil and sprinkle with the cumin, red pepper, black pepper and 1 teaspoon kosher salt.
 Roll the carrots around to coat with oil and spices.

-- Meanwhile, make the Whipped Feta Dip: Put all the ingredients in a food processor and process until smooth and creamy.
+- Put all the ingredients in a food processor and process until smooth and creamy.
 Transfer to a bowl.

 - Serve the carrots on a platter or board with the dip alongside, or on individual plates with a big spoonful of dip on each.